 - Greenwich Park: A beautiful park surrounded by heritage and history.
 Greenwich is home to the famous meridian line where longitude is zero.
 This serves as the reference point for GMT (Greenwich Mean Time).
 The park is also home to the famous Royal Observatory, The Queens House and more.

 - Greenwich Market: Just a stones throw away, explore London’s only historic market set within a World Heritage site.
-There are lots of stalls selling food, antiques, art and crafts, fashion, jewellery and much more.
+There are lots of stalls selling food, antiques, art and crafts, fashion, jewelry and much more.
+And during the holiday season, this area is one of the best Christmas markets in London, too.
+So if you’re visiting in the winter, it’s even better!

 - Churchill War Rooms: I highly recommend not to look past the Churchill War Rooms, it’s a fascinating destination located in an underground complex beneath the streets of Westminster.
 There you will find the Cabinet Rooms from which Winston Churchill fought WWII.
 What’s fascinating is that the War Rooms have been left untouched from when they were last in action.